Zamiell/stardew-valley/Min-Max_Guide.md

   * Only chop down [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree), not [Oak Trees](https://stardewvalleywiki.com/Oak_Tree).
 (We won't get any [Acorns](https://stardewvalleywiki.com/Acorn) for felling an Oak Tree until Spring 2 and acorns are precious.)
   * For the same reason, do not axe/hoe any seeds in the ground until Spring 2, or they will be destroyed.
   * Do not chop the stumps; only chop a tree until it falls, then move on to the next one.
 (It yields more wood and more foraging XP to do it this way.)
-  * Do not chop wood tiles until you are already at foraging level 1 (as they don't provide any foraging XP).
   * As soon as a tree starts to fall, walk towards where the wood will spawn and immediately pause the game.
 This prevents in-game time from passing, but the tree falling animation will still complete.
 Additionally, all of the wood will automatically be collected by the player while the game is still paused.
 (You should use this strategy whenever you are chopping trees and not bothering to kill the stumps.)
 * Once foraging level 1, craft a chest, place it next to the house, and empty all inventory except for scythe + axe + pickaxe + hoe.
 * Exit south to the forest.
 (The time should be around 9:20 AM.)